Single-use medical devices: Production

-Medical waste
+General medical waste

 Plastics have been the main material used in single use devices since the 1960s, where raw materials, such as glass, rubber, metal and woven textiles were in practice before.
 The modern production of poly-vinyls, polycarbonates and polystyrenes have substituted these previously used materials and have dominated the disposable healthcare market ever since.
 The main reason for this forward driven use of plastics, was because of economic reasons, as it was cheaper and more efficiently manufactured.
 This drastic change in materials used in the healthcare industry positively under held the increasing need for medical procedures with a growing globally population, resulting in fundamental changes in the legislation and producing that governed medical device manufacturing, use and disposal or waste.

-The single use medical devices phenomenon has only recently occurred, as these previous medical products would undergo sterilisation and disinfecting onsite and be reused, but following the substitution of petroleum-based plastics, these devices would be received, used and then disposed of, which increases the quantities of medical waste enormously over the past decades globally.
+The single use medical devices phenomenon has only recently occurred, as these previous medical products would undergo sterilization and disinfecting onsite and be reused, but following the substitution of petroleum-based plastics, these devices would be received, used and then disposed of, which increases the quantities of medical waste enormously over the past decades globally.
 The production of SUDs has set trends universally in the medical industry, making it impossible to rely on any other source of device.

-“In a study analysing the environmental impact of seven single-use medical devices undergoing reprocessing, all had some form of polyethylene in their contents.
-Total polyethylene weight ranged anywhere from 7% to 88% of total weight for individual devices and made up 52% of total weight for the combined average of the seven devices.”
+According to a study analyzing the reprocessing capacity of single-use medical devices, most of these devices had a percentage of polyethylene in their contents, ranging from 7%-88% for individual devices and 52% for the accumulated average.
+Polyethylene is a common plastic that, when improperly disposed or recycled of, leads to polyethylene pollution and decreased soil absorption capacity, promoting larger implications such as the harm of organisms within the soil as well as reduced diversity of soil microbes.

+Hazardous medical waste

+Although hazardous medical waste only makes up approximately 15% of all medical waste, it has a significant, observable impact on the health of populations and ecosystems.
+The improper disposal of hazardous medical waste leads to infectious exposure, contributing to the spread of disease amongst populations.
+This can be seen explicitly through the improper disposal of biohazardous material (blood, bodily fluids, plasma, etc), release of carcinogens and toxins, and exposure to used sharps, which leads to injury and potential infection.
+Populations that are directly impacted by hazardous medical waste include healthcare professionals, hospital staff, patients, waste collectors, and the general public as a whole.

+Hazardous medical waste also has a significant impact on ecosystems and poses environmental risks.
+This includes water and soil contamination as a result of the release of toxins and carcinogens and air pollution as a result of current incineration methods of hazardous medical waste.
+The release of toxic pollutants presents threats to organisms and aquatic life within local ecosystems of landfills where this hazardous medical waste is improperly disposed of, illustrating negative environmental impact.